bustle/sammie/README.md

 ### Bootstrapping existing SAM projects

 If you already have a SAM template, you can use `sammie deploy` for a simplified deployment.
-Make sure to the following `Parameters` to your template so sammie knows where to deploy:
+Make sure to add the following `Parameters` to your template so sammie knows where to deploy:

 ```json
 "Parameters": {